 Some states run their own health insurance exchanges, others use the federal exchange, and some have a hybrid.
 You can find your state’s exchange here.

-If you’re considering getting coverage under the ACA, act fast: You must enroll by Dec.
+As we mentioned, if you’re considering getting coverage under the ACA, act fast: You must enroll by Dec.
 15 if you want to get covered starting Jan.
-1, 2016, and Jan.
-31, 2016 is the last day to enroll for 2016 coverage.
-If you miss that deadline, you won’t be able to enroll for the rest of the year unless you meet special criteria — such as having a baby, getting married, or losing other qualifying health insurance.
+1. If you miss that deadline, you won’t be able to enroll for the rest of the year unless you meet special criteria — such as having a baby, getting married, or losing other qualifying health insurance.

 Understand that just because the ACA aims to make health insurance more affordable, it does not mean that your individual cost will actually be lower.
 Some people have seen big increases in their health insurance premiums through the new exchanges, so you should also look at your private insurance options to cover all your bases.